BeSpunky/angular-google-maps/wiki/Home.md

 > The library was generated using Angular 7 and has been gradually updated and tested up to Angular 10.
 >
-> Compatibility with older versions is possible but not garantied.
+> Compatibility with older versions is possible but not guaranteed.

 # What's so cool about it
 ✔ Easy to use 🔌